Procedural training is the hallmark of our success.

-- The district had not grading rubric to gauge student performance?
+- The district had no grading rubric to gauge student performance?

-We believe that custodial employees can have the best tools, but if those tools are not cared for and used properly, the facility will not achieve the desired results.
+We believe that even if custodial employees have the best tools, when those tools are not cared for and used properly, the facility will not achieve the desired results.

 We focus our energies on standardized procedures, repeatable processes, and trackable results.
-We provide workloading assistance, task cards, and specialized training programs for your professionals to ensure that you are getting the most from your chemicals and equipment and the most out of your labor dollars.
-Our ultimate goal is to elevate your staff to the level of a precision assembly line: error-free, consistent, and efficient.
+We provide workloading assistance, task cards, and specialized training programs for your professionals to ensure that you are maximizing your chemicals, equipment, and labor dollars.
+Our ultimate goal is to elevate your staff to the level of a high-precision assembly line: error-free, consistent, and efficient.